MatthewRalston/kmerdb/README.md

 Thanks to D from BCCS.
 Thanks to C4H&H. I'm 'healthier' now, but I really still think I need more support than just BCCS. it's urgent.
+Thanks to CT and family.
+Your love and support means the world to me.
+Thanks to AS and family.
+Your support made a difference.
+Praying for better employment and opportunities.

 And thanks to my family and friends.
 Go Blue Hens